chipxsd/stream-based-sync/stream-based-sync.md

-In our example (chapter 2.1.1) we demonstrated how to synchronize an ON/OFF switch across multiple devices -- it's not a common use case, but it was good enough to prove a point.
+In our example (chapter 2.1.1) we demonstrated how to synchronize an ON/OFF switch across multiple devices -- it's not a common use case, but it was good enough to demonstrate the basic concept.

 There are a lot of applications we use every day that use data synchronization to share the same state across devices, let's identify a few with examples: